Yandex Taxi: History

+Tigran Khudaverdyan became CEO of Yandex Taxi in 2015.
+On May 22, 2019, Yandex announced the appointment of Tigran Khudaverdyan to the newly created position of Deputy Chief Executive Officer of Yandex.

 In 2020, Yandex.Taxi was reportedly developing AI-infused proprietary hardware and software for its vehicles that monitors drivers’ attention levels, as well as a facial recognition system that determines the identity of the person behind the wheel.

 In April 2022, Yandex.Taxi was banned in Estonia due to the Russian government's requirement that it share users' personal data with the government.
 Estonia encouraged other EU countries to sanction the company as well.